Other Medical Specialists

 Thoracic Surgeon: Performs operations on the lungs or in the chest (called thorax).

-Vascular Surgeon: Performs operations on the blood vessels, for example aneurysm surgery (vascular).
+Vascular Surgeon: Performs operations on the blood vessels (vascular refers to blood vessels).
+This includes aortic aneurysm surgery.

 Cardiologist: A cardiologist is a heart doctor.
 They specialize in heart and blood pressure disorders.